Logan Scamfer

 Fieldwork

-• June–July 2023: Lander, WY — 6-week University of Missouri Geology Field Camp
+• 2023: Lander, WY — 6-week field camp at Branson Field Laboratory (University of Missouri Geology Field Camp)

 About Me